Baylor College of Arts & Sciences Quick Facts

-- Several programs within the College of Arts & Sciences are among those nationally ranked in the 2018 edition of “America's Best Graduate Schools” by U.S.News & World Report, including the doctoral programs in clinical psychology and graduate programs in biological sciences, chemistry, earth sciences (geosciences), mathematics, physics, statistics, sociology, psychology, English and political science.
+- Several programs within the College of Arts & Sciences are among those nationally ranked in the 2020 edition of “America's Best Graduate Schools” by U.S.News & World Report, including the doctoral programs in clinical psychology and graduate programs in biology, chemistry, earth sciences (geosciences), mathematics, physics, statistics, sociology, psychology, English and political science.

 - The Howard Hughes Medical Institute has chosen Baylor to join the Science Education Alliance, which engages Baylor students in scientific discovery on a national scale.

 - Faculty in the College of Arts & Sciences have been awarded more than $5 million in grants and other funding to research and test new compounds and methods to both prevent and fight cancer.

 - Baylor debaters have been taking home honors since the University's first intercollegiate debate in 1893.
 Since that time, Baylor has won numerous conference debate titles as well as three NDT national championships.

 - To better serve the Hispanic population in the United States, Baylor's Department of Modern Languages and Cultures has developed a course tailored to meet the crucial need for medical professionals to cross language and cultural barriers.
 The course blends medical terminology in Spanish with practical, everyday speaking and an emphasis on cultural differences.

 - Professor Robert Darden from the College of Arts & Sciences is the founder of Baylor's Black Gospel Restoration Project, a national effort to identify, acquire, preserve and catalog historic music from the black gospel music tradition that is in danger of being lost.
 Project materials are among the highlights of a permanent exhibit called Musical Crossroads in the Smithsonian Institution's National Museum of African American History and Culture.